croservices/cro/docs/reference/cro-http-message.md

 #### As a text Str

-The `body-text` method returns a `Promise` that is kept when all of the data emitted on the `body-body-stream` has been received and then decoded to a `Str`.
+The `body-text` method returns a `Promise` that is kept when all of the data emitted on the `body-byte-stream` has been received and then decoded to a `Str`.

     my Str $text = await $resp.body-text();